ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/redux-integration-pt1/index.md

 frameworks: ["react"]
 ---

-This section introduces how React components using the ag-Grid Data Table can take advantage of a Redux store to simplify state management.
+This section introduces how React components using the AG Grid Data Table can take advantage of a Redux store to simplify state management.